ningineer/ningineer/IT_Projects/Cloud_Security/Zero_Trust_Security_Model.md

 # Zero-Trust Security Model Implementation in AWS

+## ⚠️ Disclaimer
+This project is intended solely for educational and security best practice purposes within authorized AWS environments.
+Unauthorized security testing or policy enforcement may lead to unintended consequences.
+Ensure you have permission before implementing these configurations in a production environment.

-## Objective
+## Project Overview
+- **Technology Used:** AWS IAM, AWS Security Hub, AWS GuardDuty, AWS WAF, AWS Systems Manager, AWS KMS
-Implement a Zero-Trust Security Model within an AWS environment to enhance security posture by enforcing strict identity verification and least privilege access.
+- **Purpose:** Implement a Zero-Trust security model in AWS by enforcing strict identity verification, network segmentation, and continuous monitoring.
+- **Output:** A secure AWS environment following Zero-Trust principles with automated security policies and compliance enforcement.

 ## Prerequisites
 - AWS Account with administrative access
-- AWS Identity and Access Management (IAM) knowledge
-- Familiarity with AWS Security Tools (AWS WAF, AWS Shield, AWS IAM, AWS Organizations, AWS VPC, AWS Config)
+- Knowledge of AWS Security Tools (AWS WAF, AWS Shield, AWS IAM, AWS Organizations, AWS VPC, AWS Config)
-- Basic understanding of Zero-Trust principles
+- Understanding of Zero-Trust principles and best practices

-## Steps to Implement Zero-Trust in AWS
+## Setup and Implementation
 ### Step 1: Define and Enforce Identity-Based Access Control
 1. Implement **IAM least privilege access** using roles and policies.
 2. Use **IAM Identity Center (AWS SSO)** for centralized authentication.